juliankrispel/jkrsp/content/blog/_lessons_learned_freelancing/index.md

 Being in the middle of a pandemic you may think a move like this would be too risky.

-That's what I thought when I transitioned from full time employment to __working for myself__ earlier this year - for the second time in my ~12 year career as a Software Engineer.
+That's what I thought when I transitioned from full time employment to __working for myself__ earlier this year - albeit for the second time in my ~12 year long career as a Software Engineer.

 An anniversary begets reflection, so here's a post on __12 things I learned, forgot and relearned__ as a freelancer.
 To help me remember and to hopefully help others on the way to a successful freelance career 🙏